Synchronicity versus coincidence: Can we go beyond mere belief or skepticism?

 Use in clinical settings

 “Since Jung introduced the concept of synchronicity, it has gained unique endurance and cultural impact.
 Mainly among clinicians,” said Dr. Russo-Netzer.
 She also explained that synchronicity can support personal transformation and growth.
 And that it can also be a useful approach in educational and other types of organisations.
-Their own research has implied that being open to synchronicity can help people experience more meaning, optimism, and satisfaction in life.
+Their own research in fact, has implied something similar.
+That being open to synchronicity can help people experience more meaning, optimism, and satisfaction in life.

 Synchronicity: One or the other?